spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-inventory-management-feature-overview.md

 template: concept-topic-template
 ---

-The *Marketplace Inventory Management* feature includes maintaining stock and availability of merchant products and product offers that are sold in the Marketplace.
+The *Marketplace Inventory Management* feature allows maintaining stock and availability of merchant products and product offers that are sold in the Marketplace.
 In the context of the inventory management, the *warehouse* is the physical place where your products are stored, and stock is the number of products available in the warehouse.

 ## Marketplace warehouse management